dart-archive/pub-dartlang/doc/index.markdown

 To **use** a package that's on pub.dartlang.org:

-1. Create a top-level `pubspec.yaml` file for your app (if one doesn't already exist) and list the package as a dependency:
+1. Create a `pubspec.yaml` file
+   (if one doesn't already exist) and list the package as dependency.
+   For example, to use the [web_ui](/packages/web_ui) package in an app, put this in a top-level file named `pubspec.yaml`:

         name: my_app
         dependencies:
-          js: 0.0.13
+          web_ui: any

 1. Run `pub install`, either on the command line or through the Dart Editor menu: Tools > Pub Install.

-1. Import the package in your app:
+1. Import one or more libraries from the package:

-    {% highlight dart %}
-import 'package:js/js.dart';
+        import 'package:web_ui/web_ui.dart';
-{% endhighlight %}

 For details and pointers to more documentation, read on.